reactgraphqlacademy/graphql-api-training/README.md

 - [ ] 3.
 Create a DiscountConnection type.
 Hint, it's very similar to the TrainingConnection.
 - [ ] 4.
 Create a DiscountEdge type.
 Hint, it's very similar to the TrainingEdge.
 - [ ] 5.
 Do you need to create another PageInfo type?
 - [ ] 6.
 Replace the Query type field `discounts: [Discount!]` with your connection.
-You know it works because the following query will work:
+You know it works because the following query will return data:

 ```graphql
 query {